WebSiteX5/wsx5-developers-guide/docs/optional-objects/hooks.md

 ## GetHeight()
 If the `CustomHeight` tag has not been set in the XML code of manifest, this function will be called every time it will be necessary to calculate the height of the object.
-It must return an integer value greater than zero.
+It must return an integer value greater than zero representing the height of the object.

 If the CustomHeight tag has not been set in the manifest and this function is not defined, WebSite X5 will use its own height algorithm, that is, WebSite X5 will be less precise.